Avoid The Burden Of Living The American Dream

 Is the pursuit of acquiring more and more stuff killing us?

-Ironically that belief helps mentally numb us to the horrible burdens of living the American Dream.
+Ironically, that belief helps mentally numb us to the horrible burdens of living the American Dream.

 Minimalism and Living The American Dream

-I believe that all men are created equal, that we are all endowed by the Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.
+I believe that all men are created equal, that we are all endowed by the Creator with certain unalienable Rights, and that among these are Life, Liberty, and the pursuit of Happiness.

-Unfortunately living the American Dream has evolved into nothing to do with being happy.
-Even worst being successful has nothing to having nothing to do with being happy.
+Unfortunately, living the American Dream has become less important than being happy.
+Even worse, being successful has less importance than being happy.

 You are even applauded for giving up some of what people are now calling the American Dream just to be happy.
 Duh!

 I thought seeking happiness was intuitive, natural, and our default position.
-For me, the need to applaud it is like praising someone for choosing to eat a few times a day.
+For me, the need to applaud is like praising someone for choosing to eat a few times a day.

 It should be the natural thing to do.